 There is an interactive mode for setting up initial guesses, which can be bypassed if you have selected fit regions and some rough guesses from some other program.
-This can be done more flexibly using RDGEN, which comes with the VPFIT tarfile.
-A partial description of RDGEN is provided as a separate document.
+This can be done much more flexibly using RDGEN, which comes with the VPFIT tarfile.
+This does involve learning how to use another program, but setting up the fit regions and initial guesses is considerably less primitive than the interactive mode described below.
+A description of RDGEN is provided as a separate document.